Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts: Cultural policy

 The Office for the Arts issued the national cultural policy, called "Revive: a place for every story, a story for every place", in January 2023.
 Under the policy, which is set to run for five years, the Creative Futures Fund was set up under the auspices of Creative Australia in July 2025 to fund ambitious cross-sector projects across the nation.
+A quota was introduced in November 2025, by Minister for the Arts Tony Burke, requiring global streaming media companies with over a million Australian subscribers to spend either 7.5% of revenues, or 10% of Australian expenditures on local original content.

 Australian Screen Production Incentive (ASPI)

 Australian Screen Production Incentive (ASPI), provided by the Australian Government to support the Australian film industry since 2007, comprises three mutually exclusive components: